bpeperkamp/laravel_bag/README.md

 The original idea is not mine, i just wanted to build it in a PHP/Laravel way.
 The software made by Bert Hubert inspired me, and also helped interpret the data.
 The original version is available here: [https://github.com/berthubert/bagconv](https://github.com/berthubert/bagconv)

+The application is written in a mix of Dutch and English terms.
+It was all a bit confusing, since i think and write software in English but the source data was mostly in Dutch :-)

 ## Instructions

 You can either install the needed PHP packages yourself, or (when on Mac/Windows) use [Herd](https://herd.laravel.com/).